Studying Abroad: Nicolaus Copernicus University in Torun (UMK), Poland

 Every time I went out I would randomly bump into some people I knew and not surprisingly, a 5-minute trip to the corner store would turn into a half-hour conversation.

-Student Accommodation in Torun
+Nicolaus Copernicus University Student Accommodation in Torun

 Polish dorms aren’t like those in the UK or the US and sharing a room with more than one person is normal.
 I would also say that having your own room outside of the student hall was rare and I can only think of a few friends that lived alone.

-I shared my dorm room with 2 other girls and our room was pretty much as ‘big’ as my current bedroom.
+I shared my dorm room with 2 other girls, and our room was pretty much as ‘big’ as my current bedroom.

-The bathrooms were located in the corridor and if I’m correct over 40 people had to share 3 showers and 3 toilets… what’s scarier is that I never had to stand in a line.
+The bathrooms were located in the corridor and if I’m correct over 40 people had to share 3 showers and 3 toilets.
+What’s scarier is that I never had to stand in a line.
 The kitchen was somewhere in the corridor but I never cooked anything in there, there were too many people.

 My roommate and I managed to keep our yogurt and cheese cold out on the window sill, but we quickly learned that this trick only works when you keep the food in a bag.
 One morning I opened my eyes and I found two pigeons sitting on our window sill staring at me.